 Clinical Site and Preceptor Requirements for Courses with Clinical Hours

 Learn more about the settings and preceptor requirements for clinical courses.

 Learn more about required and elective courses for the MSN and DNP programs.

-Download the MS(N) and DNP Course Offerings and Electives spreadsheet
+Download the MS(N) DNP, and Graduate Certificate Course Offerings and Electives spreadsheet